The Perfect Chop Salad

 3. Drizzle with olive oil and sprinkle with garlic powder, salt, and pepper.
 Gently toss with your fingers to evenly coat the croutons.

-4. Bake in a preheated 375 degree oven until golden, toasted, and fragrant.
-I always error on the side of over-toasting because that's the way (uh huh, uh huh) I like it (uh huh, uh huh).
+4. Bake in a preheated 375-degree oven until golden, toasted, and fragrant.
+I always err on the side of over-toasting because that's the way (uh huh, uh huh) I like it (uh huh, uh huh).

 5. Lastly, chop the carrots.
 Or do as I've done, and peel them into nice, long, beautiful shreds.
 I like the texture of shredded carrots in salad.
 But do as you wish.

-6. Compile the salad: lettuce, crumbled cheese, fried bacon bits, chopped chicken, hard boiled eggs, shredded carrots.
+6. Compile the salad: lettuce, crumbled cheese, fried bacon bits, chopped chicken, hard-boiled eggs, and shredded carrots.
 Looking good, isn't it?
 That was a rhetorical question.
 The answer is yes.
 Of course.

 1. Add in the red wine vinegar

-2. And the the Dijon mustard… and the lemon juice, garlic, and maple syrup.
+2. And the Dijon mustard… and the lemon juice, garlic, and maple syrup.

 3. And slowly drizzle in the olive oil while the blender runs (this will help it to whip together and remain that way).
 Blend for one minute.